vgc/vgc/cppstyleguide.md

 ...

 #endif // VGC_LIBNAME_HEADERNAME_H
 ```

-Try to avoid forward declaration as much as possible.
+Try to avoid forward declarations as much as possible.

 Always use angle brackets and the full path for header includes: `#include <vgc/libname/headername.h>`